ymirapp/docs/docs/reference/configuration.md

 This is the array of values to configure the environment's firewall.
 If the `firewall` value is a boolean, it'll be used as the `managed_rules` value.

 ::: tip Check out the guide
-Looking for more information on how to configure a firewall, check out this [guide][9].
+Looking for more information on how to configure a firewall?
+Check out this [guide][9].
 :::

 ::: warning Requires CloudFront caching